 Aimed at solicitors, barristers and professionals who act for parties in construction disputes, those who complete the course will be able to act effectively in advising on and conducting statutory adjudication proceedings on behalf of their clients.

-Apply now for the Construction Adjudication Masterclass, which starts on 24 March and takes place at the Law Society of Ireland, Blackhall Place, Dublin 7.
-Course fees are €1,300 (discounted fee is €1,150).
-See more information and book online.
+Apply now for the Construction Adjudication Masterclass, which starts on 1 March 2019 and takes place at the Law Society of Ireland, Blackhall Place, Dublin 7.
+Course fees are € (discounted fee is €).
+See more information and book online

 The Construction Adjudication Masterclass provided an excellent insight into the practical application of the Construction Contracts Act 2013 as well as considered legal interpretation of the Act and the challenges practitioners will face in advising clients following its commencement.
 The course material and information was practical, comprehensive and up to date.
 The course was very well organised and ran very smoothly.
 A very positive experience.
 Fiona O’Neill, Partner, Beauchamps Solicitors

 I want to congratulate the Law Society for the excellent manner in which they presented and debated the proposed Construction Contracts Act.
-It was very interested, with great presenters and guest speakers.
-On completion felt fully informed on the subject which will be very beneficial for our business.
-Jack McHugh, Managing Director, Alucraft Group Ltd., Dublin
+It was very interesting, with great presenters and guest speakers.
+On completion, I felt fully informed on the subject which will be very beneficial for our business.
+Jack McHugh, Managing Director, Alucraft Group Limited, Dublin

 I found this course to be an outstanding course.
-I had studied adjudication in UK and this was the ideal course for me to refresh my knowledge, and to clarify the interface of the Construction Contracts Act 2013 and the Irish Constitution.
-It was very well managed over 3 separate weekends and I thoroughly enjoyed it.
+I had studied adjudication in the UK and this was the ideal course for me to refresh my knowledge, and to clarify the interface of the Construction Contracts Act 2013 and the Irish Constitution.
+It was very well managed over three separate weekends and I thoroughly enjoyed it.
 Very good course content and run by very experienced practitioners.
 Highly recommended.
 David McCarthy - TDR Quantity Surveying Service, Youghal Co.
 Cork